postcss/postcss/docs/architecture.md

     As you can see from the example above single token represented as a list and also `space` token doesn't have positional information.

+    Lets look more closely on single token like `word`.
+It was said each token represented as a list and follow such pattern.

+    ```typescript
+    const token = [
+         // represents token type
+        'word',

+        // represents matched word
+        '.className',

+        // This two numbers represent start position of token.
+        // It's optional value as we saw in example above,
+        // tokens like `space` don't have such information.

+        // Here is first number is line number and second one is corresponding column.
+        1, 1,

+        // Next two numbers also optional and reresent end position for multichar tokens like this one.
+Numbers follow same rule as was described above
+        1, 10
+    ];
+    ```
-   There are many patterns how tokenizing could be done, PostCSS motto is performance and simplicity.
-Tokenizing is complex computing operation and take large amount of syntax analysis time ( ~90% ), that why PostCSS' Tokenizer looks dirty but it was optimized for speed.
+   There are many patterns how tokenization could be done, PostCSS motto is performance and simplicity.
+Tokenization is complex computing operation and take large amount of syntax analysis time ( ~90% ), that why PostCSS' Tokenizer looks dirty but it was optimized for speed.
 Any high-level constructs like classes could dramatically slow down tokenizer.

-    PostCSS' Tokenizer use some sort of streaming/chaining API where you exposes [nextToken()](https://github.com/postcss/postcss/blob/master/lib/tokenize.es6#L48-L308) method to Parser.
+    PostCSS' Tokenizer use some sort of streaming/chaining API where you exposes [`nextToken()`](https://github.com/postcss/postcss/blob/master/lib/tokenize.es6#L48-L308) method to Parser.
 In this manner we provide clean interface for Parser and reduce memory usage by storing only few tokens and not whole list of tokens.

     We will look more closely on this pattern in the next section.